benjamin-allen/photon/Readme.md

 CMakeLists assumes that you are using GCC or MSVC, and support for other compilers is not assured.
 Photon only depends on the C++ standard library, but it requires the C++17 (C++1z) version of the standard library because it makes use of the `any` object.
+(Note: On older versions of GCC, use of the `any-experimental` header will not work)

 ### Dependencies
 To build Photon you will need a compiler that supports C++17 (particularly the `any` object found in the standard library for C++17).
 On Windows, MSVS 2017's compiler supports C++17.
 On Linux, GCC > 7.0 should suffice.
+Clang is currently untested.
 To use CMake with Photon you must use CMake 3.8 or above.

 ### Building
 In `photon/`: